 Nutrient Network Description

 The Nutrient Network (NutNet; Lind, 2016) is a network of >100 replicated nutrient addition experiments in grasslands worldwide.
 Each site in the network has followed a similar nutrient addition protocol, factorially adding nitrogen (N), phosphorus (P), and potassium plus a mix of macro- and micronutrients (K+µ).
 At each site, the experiment is set up as a randomized split-plot design with 3 replicate blocks each containing ten 5m x 5m plots.
 N, P, and K were added as urea, triple super phosphate, and potassium sulphate, respectively, at each site annually at a rate of 10 g m-2 yr-1.
-The macro- and micronutrient mix (i.e., iron, sulfur, magnesium, manganese, copper, zinc, boron, molybdenum, and calcium) was added to all K plots once.
+The macro- and micronutrient mix (i.e., iron, sulfur, magnesium, manganese, copper, zinc, boron, molybdenum, and calcium) was added to all K plots once in the first year.
 The oldest sites in the network began adding nutrients in 2008.

 Datasets